rubberduck203/switch-hal/README.md

 Wouldn't it be nicer if you only had to think about that once, when you initialize your application,
 and from then on out, simply called `led.on()` or `led.off()`.
 Having an abstraction at the proper level reduces cognitive load.
-Specifying whether a simple peripheral is active high or low in a single place in your application reduces the maintenace burden.
+Specifying whether a simple peripheral is active high or low in a single place in your application reduces the maintenance burden.

 ## Documentation